drmowinckels/drmowinckels.github.io/content/blog/2022-11-07-lets-get-applying/index.en.md

 I will quite often start development working with tidyverse, then slowly start swapping out dependencies where I can if I know this tool will be used in a hard-to-install place.

 This concludes my first bit in the "apply"-series.
-Next time I'll show a bit more about how I use apply to read in multiple files at once and start prepping them for merging.
+Next time I'll show a bit more about how I use apply to read in multiple files at once and start preparing them for merging.

 <img src="blobby_bricks_TradingCard.jpg" alt="[Created with WOMBO Dream](https://www.wombo.art/listing/ff57e347-4214-4c9e-80b4-3b5ffd8cec6e)" width="540" />